 (Prerequisites: MKTG B350, MGMT B376) Relevant selected issues and topics of interest in management.
 Issues and concepts of the business world are explored with film profiles, case histories and readings.
+May be repeated under different topics.

 MGMT B403 - LEADERSHIP IN ORGANIZATIONS (3).